The Family of Man: Reception and criticism

 Conversely, other critics defended the exhibition, referring to the political and cultural environment in which it was staged.
 Among these were Fred Turner, Eric J. Sandeen, Blake Stimson and Walter L. Hixson.
-Most recently, a compilation of essays by contemporary critics supported by newly translated writings contemporary to the exhibition's appearances collected and edited by Gerd Hurm, Anke Reitz and Shamoon Zamir presents a revised reading of Steichen's motivations and audience reactions, and a reassessment of the validity of Roland Barthes' influential criticism in "La grande famille des hommes" in his Mythologies.
+Most recently in 2018, a compilation of essays by contemporary critics supported by newly translated writings contemporary to the exhibition's appearances collected and edited by Gerd Hurm, Anke Reitz and Shamoon Zamir presents a revised reading of Steichen's motivations and audience reactions, and a reassessment of the validity of Roland Barthes' influential criticism in "La grande famille des hommes" in his Mythologies.

+Samuel R. Delany in a 2003 essay, "Velocities of Change", provides a detailed analysis of some of the images, and contrasts Barthes' and Jacques Barzun's critiques of the exhibit.